Pope blesses leather-clad Harley bikers

 A 40-km (25-mile) Harley-Davidson parade from the port city of Ostia through central Rome on Saturday prompted some residents to complain about the traffic and noise.
 Ten bikes were involved in a serious accident on the capital's ring road.

-Consumer association Codacons said it would file a complaint against the event's organisers, and criticised the pope for giving the company free publicity.
+Consumer association Codacons said it would file a complaint against the event's organizers, and criticized the pope for giving the company free publicity.

 "Since it was a marketing event, the pontiff would have done well to avoid giving free advertising to a well known brand, especially considering the damage done to the city and its inhabitants," Codacons said in a statement.